 Hubler Covered Bridge is located at the following coordinates: 40.986050, -76.927862.
 Access to the bridge is from Sanford Bates Drive.

 Hassenplug Covered Bridge

-The bridge is located just outside of the downtown area of Mifflinburg, making it an easy covered bridge to visit when traveling through the area.
+The bridge is located just outside of the downtown area of Mifflinburg, making it an easy covered bridge to visit when traveling through the area or visiting nearby Rusty Rail Brewing Co and the Mifflinburg Buggy Museum.
 Given the bridge’s age, it’s amazing that it is still open to traffic.